fbamuse/udcity-MLPipeline/README.md

 This aplication estimates the message intent category from disaster messages.
 It consists of the following three configurations.

-#Project Components：
+#Project Components
 1.ETL Pipeline
     - Loads the messages and categories datasets
     - Merges the two datasets
     - leans the data -tores it in a SQLite database

-2.ML Pipeline：
+2.ML Pipeline
     - Loads data from the SQLite database
     - Splits the dataset into training and test sets
     - Builds a text processing and machine learning pipeline
     - Trains and tunes a model using GridSearchCV -Outputs results on the test set
     - Exports the final model as a pickle file

 Flask Web App

 ### Instructions: